nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 ## Handling personally identifiable information

 {% caution %}
-Employing Branch deep linking as an authentication or authorization mechanism, or for conveying sensitive or personally identifiable information, is discouraged.
-There is always a slight possibility of mismatches occurring, which could lead to users seeing incorrect content.
+Branch's matching algorithm has not been designed to function as a security solution.
+We recommend against relying exclusively on Branch deep linking for authentication or authorization, and we advise against embedding sensitive or personally-identifiable information in Branch links.
 {% endcaution %}

 Our advice is to ensure that users are not able to abuse your system if they are deep linked incorrectly to your app.
 Examples of use cases to avoid are: